shuoshuc/mptcp_experiments/README.md

 First, some preparation needs to be done: install building environment.

-> $ sudo apt-get install build-essential libncurses-dev bison flex libssl-dev libelf-dev gdebi
+> $ sudo apt install build-essential libncurses-dev bison flex libssl-dev libelf-dev gdebi

 5.8 kernel requires pahole (dwarves) version >= 1.16 but the one provided by Ubuntu 20.04 is only 1.15.
 So we need to download a higher version from Ubuntu 20.10 repo.
 (There is no compatibility issue.)